mrakgr/The-Spiral-Language/readme.md

 }
 ```

 The issue is that the array syntax is so awkward in C that in order to declare arrays, we need to fold he tags into them.
-Only in the C/C++ backends does the `v$` have special meaning.
+Only in the C/C++ backends does the `\v` have special meaning.
 You can use multiple of them in the same macro.
-It requires the same number of free vars in its bindings as there are `v$`s in the macro.
+It requires the same number of free vars in its bindings as there are `\v`s in the macro.

 ### Prototypes